***Updated September 2019***

-Flu season comes every fall and the 2017-2018 has been one of the worst in history.
-Not only many illnesses requiring hospitalization but many, many deaths.
+Flu season comes every fall and despite last year being bad, the 2017-2018 season was one of the worst in history.
+Many illnesses required hospitalization, but there were staggering numbers of flu deaths.
 Deaths in otherwise healthy people, many of whom did not get the recommended flu shot!
 Did you get your shot yet?
 Getting one as late as January and February of each year is still better than not getting one at all!
-Countless people go unvaccinated each year due to a variety of lame flu shot excuses.
-I hope you are not one of those people.

 The flu is caused by the Influenza virus and may infect 5-20% of the people in the USA each year.
 The rate depends on how aggressive the virus becomes in any given year.
 Please do not make the mistake of thinking the flu is just a really bad cold; it causes death!